Authorized Instructor Program

 Flight instructing in Plus One Flyers, Inc (“Plus One Flyers”) is a privilege, not a right of membership.
 Authorized flight training such as dual flight instruction, flight reviews, aircraft check-outs and endorsements, (“Flight Training”) in Plus One Flyers aircraft may only be provided by FAA certificated flights instructors (“CFI”) who meet the following requirements at the time of the Flight Training:

-• Be an authorized instructor in good standing.
+• Be a member in good standing.

 • Both the CFI and the pilot receiving flight instruction shall be members of Plus One Flyers.